ms264556/Hackery/pages/RuckusCountryCodeChange.md

 Although [the patch](../images/unleashed.unlock.dbg) can be directly downloaded and used, I recommend either [creating the patch yourself](../Scripts/create_unleashed_unlock.sh) or [decrypting the patch](DecryptRuckusBackups.md) to verify it does only what it should.

-## Changing the locked Country Code
+## Option 2: Changing the locked Country Code

 SSH into the AP (using the same credentials you use to log into the web dashboard).